nejimonraveendran/DockerDotNet/alpinedemo/README.md

 ENV SOURCEFILE=testfile.txt

 #copy a file from host to container.
-#To copy all files from current host dir to the /home dir on the container, use:  COPY . /home
+#To copy all files from current host dir (relative to where the docker build commad is executed from, not relative to the Dockerfile location) to the /home dir on the container, use:  COPY . /home
 COPY ${SOURCEFILE} ${CURDIR}/${SOURCEFILE}

 COPY ${SCRIPTFILE} ${CURDIR}/${SCRIPTFILE}